 Avelo Airlines Announces New East Coast and Midwest Routes Launching Mid-June

 Avelo Airlines continued its rapid network growth with new routes launching in mid-June, including service from Cleveland (CLE) to Charlotte/Concord (USA) and New Haven (HVN), alongside additional East Coast and Midwest city pairs.
-The ultra-low-cost carrier’s strategy focuses on underserved secondary airports and price-sensitive leisure and VFR markets using Boeing 737 aircraft.

 Additional Capacity and Schedule Adjustments Across US and European Carriers

 Throughout the week, multiple carriers implemented targeted capacity increases and schedule optimizations for the summer peak.
 European airlines added frequencies on high-demand leisure routes to the Mediterranean and North America, while US carriers adjusted domestic schedules to mitigate expected weather-related disruptions.
-These incremental changes reflect cautious optimism about demand recovery tempered by fuel price volatility and operational constraints.

 Mergers, Acquisitions & Finance